Alyei/amirite/README.md

 to install all the project's dependencies.

-After that, you have to generate keys.
+After that, you have to generate keys (or simply use the existing ones).
 We generated our own private key and certificate by running

 *openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365*